bbinet/heka-hl-sandboxes/README.md

 -----

-Debug mode provide us to see data from payload on the standard output To run debug mode, do the following command
+Debug mode provide us to see data from payload on the standard output To run debug mode, do the following command:

     $ mv $HEKA_HL_DIR/toml/debug.toml.bak $HEKA_HL_DIR/heka-hl-sandbowes/toml/debug.toml

-And edit debug.toml as following
+And edit debug.toml as following:

     [RstEncoder]
     [LogOutput]
     message_matcher = "Type == 'next_sandbox'"